 You can use anything you have: pencils, pens, blocks, beads, erasers, etc.

 You can even use small food items.
-And hey, while you’re at it, you can even let her eat the snacks as a reward for getting the equation right!
+And hey, while you’re at it, you can even let them eat the snacks as a reward for getting the equation right!

-If you use your child’s favorite foods, that could really keep his attention!
+If you use their favorite foods, that could really keep their attention!

 Crackers, berries, or grapes are an easy choice since you won’t need to cut them up.
-But if your child loves peaches or apples, you would be wise to go with what he loves.
+But if they love peaches or apples, you would be wise to go with their favorites.

 It makes sense that the first subtraction lessons will involve taking away one object and then moving on to those that subtract two objects.

 The one exception to this would be the equations in which you are subtracting zero.
 I’d save the zeros for later to avoid possible confusion.
-Because it may be harder for her to know what you are doing when you are subtracting zero (or nothing) if she doesn’t understand the concept of subtraction in the first place.
+Because it may be harder for them to know what you are doing when you are subtracting zero (or nothing) if they don’t understand the concept of subtraction in the first place.

-But once she understands the concept of subtraction, you’ll begin helping her memorize the equations.
+But once they understand the concept of subtraction, you’ll begin helping them memorize the equations.
 At that point, beginning with the zeros for memorization would make a lot of sense because those would be the easiest to learn.

 One characteristic that many children with autism have in common is that it can be hard for them to generalize concepts they are learning.